• Skip to primary navigation

 Canned sweet potatoes were a staple of the holiday season in my youth, and they make an exceptional pie or sweet potato casserole (with toasted marshmallows of course).

-We stock up on them when they’re on sale for 1/6th the normal price around the holidays, and they’re one of the ways we save $1000 in On Groceries in December by stocking up at sales.
+We stock up on them when they’re on sale for 1/6th the normal price around the holidays, and they’re one of the ways we save money on groceries eacy year by stocking up at sales.

 Canning Sweet Potatoes